ahmedelsaka281/AzureGallery/README.md

 # AzureGallery

-This Application Is A .NET Core 2.2 And Angular Application That build A Picture Gallery with Azure storage.
+This Application Is A .NET Core 2.2 And Angular Application That Manage Gallery with Azure storage.

 ## Installation
 - Download the repo